-Now that our production of Alice’s Adventures in Wonderland is a success: 50 sold out performances, critical acclaim, a transfer to the Royal Opera House and a number one classical album, it’s hard to think back to what a bold and brave move was to commission a piece for that hardest of all audiences: the family.
+Our production of the family opera, Alice's Adventures in Wonderland, received over 50 sold out performances, wide critical acclaim, a transfer to the Royal Opera House and a number one classical album.
+Our Director of Opera James Clutton reflects on what it was like to commission a piece for the hardest of all audiences: the family.

 When we commissioned Alice, it was after three very successful years of producing Fantastic Mr Fox by Tobias Picker and Donald Sturrock.
 Based on the book by the great Roald Dahl, it was the company’s first family opera, and, as with Alice, took place on the Yucca Lawn in Holland Park with the audience joining the cast and orchestra in moving around the space.

 Alice is a great starting place for parents (or grandparents) to bring children to their first opera.
-The informality of the park setting enables the children not to feel intimated and allows them to focus on the story being played out.
+The informality of the park setting enables children to feel at ease and also allows them to focus on the story being played out.
 Once that comfort and ease is established and they know they can, it is wonderful to see the children running to the next scene – to make sure they get to the front row.
 The front row of an opera.

 Pretty early in the process it became clear that Alice had obvious spin-offs and benefits to the wider community with its educational potential.
-For three years now, we have presented workshops in primary schools based on Alice.
-With our take on the story, the Alice Inspire team, led by Fiona Williams, go into schools and work with approx 30 children per session.
-Using the Alice story and Will Todd’s music, a workshop has been created to provide year 5 pupils with a mechanism to enhance their music and drama curriculum in a vibrant, engaging and interactive way whilst introducing pupils to opera and a great literary classic.
+We continue to present workshops in primary schools based on Alice.
+With our take on the story, the Inspire team go into schools and work with approx 30 children per session.
+Using the Alice story and Will Todd’s music, the workshop provides pupils with a mechanism to enhance their music and drama curriculum in a vibrant, engaging and interactive way whilst introducing pupils to opera and a great literary classic.
 Participants get to sing, act and let their imaginations run wild.

 James Clutton, Director of Opera